Picta Turrid Shell

 Picta Turrid Shell, Polystira picta.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, March 2016.
 Size: 4.8 cm (1.9 inches) x 1.4 cm (0.4 inches).

-The Picta Turrid, Polystira picta (Reeve, 1843), is a gastropod mollusk that is a member of the Turridae Family of Turrids.
-The shells consist of seven or eight angled whorls and are high spired, with a long open siphonal canal and a narrow aperture.
+Description: Picta Turrid Shells are slender, high-spired, and fusiform (spindle-shaped).
+They consist of seven or eight angled whorls.
+They have a long open siphonal canal and a narrow aperture.
 The exterior is sculpted with coarse and fine spiral ridges that continue to the outer lip giving the lip a zigzag appearance.
-The exterior of the shell is white and varying amounts of brown specks or blotches that on some shells form stripes or chevrons; the interior is white.
+The exterior of the shell is white and varying amounts of brown specks or blotches that on some shells form stripes or chevrons.
+The interior is white.
 Picta Turrids Shells reach a maximum of 5.7 cm (2.2 inches) in length and 1.7 cm (0.7 inches) in height.
+They are similar to the Noble Giant Turrid Shell, Polystira nobiliswhich has a wider body.

-Picta Turrids are found in muddy sand environments in at depths between 20 m (65 feet) and 80 m (260 feet).
-They are similar to the Noble Giant Turrid Shell, Polystira nobilis, which has a wider body.
-They are found throughout the Sea of Cortez, and range south to Columbia; they have not been documented from the West Coast of Baja.
+Habitat and Distribution: Picta Turrids are found in muddy sand environments at depths between 20 m (65 feet) and 80 m (260 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the West Coat of the Baja Peninsula.

-A synonym is Pleurotoma picta.
+Synonyms: Pleurotoma picta.